Ikshitha1004/EtherealRender/README.md

 ## Overview

-**Vite AI Image Generator** is a modern web application built with Vite, Tailwind CSS.It geneates images based on user promptsand uses model of gpt-3.5 turbo with OpenAI API.
+**Vite AI Image Generator** is a modern web application built with Vite, Tailwind CSS.It geneates images based on user prompts and it makes use of gpt-3.5 turbo with OpenAI API.
 Images thus generated are hosted by Cloudinary.User details are managed with MongoDB.

 ## Features